AhmedMub/laravel-tags-with-livewire/README.md

-# How to use spatie/laravel-tags with Livewire
+# Use spatie/laravel-tags with Livewire

 For more information on the package, please refer to the [Spatie documentation](https://spatie.be/docs/laravel-tags), as below explanation for those already familiar with it.